-FHF02 is our standard model for general-purpose heat flux measurement.
-FHF02 is very versatile: it has an integrated temperature sensor and thermal spreaders to reduce thermal conductivity dependence.
-It is applicable over a temperature range from -40 to +150 °C. FHF02 measures heat flux from conduction, radiation and convection.
-It is often applied as part of a larger test- or measuring system.
+FHF03 is an economical sensor for general-purpose heat flux measurement.
+It is small, thin and versatile.
+FHF03 has an integrated temperature sensor and thermal spreaders to reduce thermal conductivity dependence.
+It is applicable over a temperature range from -40 to +150 °C. FHF03 is often applied as part of a larger test- or measuring system.

-FHF02 measures heat flux through the object in which it is incorporated or on which it is mounted, in W/m^2 .
-The sensor in FHF02 is a thermopile.
-This thermopile measures the temperature difference across the flexible body of FHF02.
+FHF03 measures heat flux through the object in which it is incorporated or on which it is mounted, in W/m2.
+The sensor in FHF03 is a thermopile.
+This thermopile measures the temperature difference across FHF03's flexible body.
 A type T thermocouple is integrated as well.
 The thermopile and thermocouple are passive sensors; they do not require power.
 A thermal spreader, which is a conductive layer covering the sensor, helps reduce the thermal conductivity dependence of the measurement.
-With its incorporated spreaders, the sensitivity of FHF02 is independent of its environment.
+With its incorporated spreaders, the sensitivity of FHF03 is independent of its environment.
 Many competing sensors do not have thermal spreaders.
-The passive guard area around the sensor redudes edge effects and is used for mounting.
+Equipped with well-protected wire connections and a sturdy, shielded cable, FHF03 is designed for robustness.
+Qualities like these are unmatched at this price level.